Juntao666/JAXS/ProgressAndGoals.md

 # Requirements Met

+The journal does have a title.

-API hosted in Pythoneverywhere, and datbase hosted in MongoDB
+API hosted in Pythoneverywhere, and datbase hosted in MongoDB.

 People: backend implementation complete
   - Fields: name, roles, affiliation, email (with email, roles validation implemented)